python-poetry/poetry/docs/docs/cli.md

 poetry run my-script
 ```

-This command will also automatically load any `.env` file that is next to your `pyproject.toml` file.
+This command will also automatically load any dotenv file that is next to your
+`pyproject.toml` file.
+The name is defined by the `settings.dotenv.name` config
+value and defaults to `.env`.

 Note that this command has no option.